 6. Canberra is a diverse, multicultural city

 Canberra is home to some of Australia’s largest and most impressive cultural, historical and educational institutions.
-These include the National Gallery of Australia (the Commonwealth of Australia’s national cultural institution for the visual arts), the historical Australian War Memorial, the National Museum of Australia, the National Portrait Gallery, the Canberra Deep Space Research Facility and Questacon – the National Science and Technology Centre – just to name a few!
+These include the National Gallery of Australia (the Commonwealth of Australia’s national cultural institution for the visual arts), the Australian War Memorial, the National Museum of Australia, the National Portrait Gallery and Questacon – the National Science and Technology Centre – just to name a few!

 9. Canberra is one of Australia’s safest cities

 Canberra has not only fostered a strong, supportive and friendly community, but the city also boasts one of the lowest crime rates of any major Australian city.
-So, you’re likely to feel much safer heading to and from university, going for an evening stroll, or taking a walk or cycle around Canberra’s beautiful parklands, lakes and recreational spaces.
+So, you’re likely to feel much safer heading to and from campus, going for an evening stroll, and exploring Canberra’s beautiful parklands, lakes and recreational spaces.

 10. It’s the ‘meeting place’ for Australian ideas

-They don’t call the city ‘Canberra’ for nothing.
-The name ‘Canberra’ means “meeting place” (derived from Kambera or Canberry) in the Aboriginal language of Ngunnawal.
-Thanks to its bustling universities, big student communities, and its multicultural and political gatherings, Canberra draws people together from all over the world.
+They don’t call the city Canberra for nothing.
+The name ‘Canberra’ means ‘meeting place’ (derived from Kambera or Canberry) in the Aboriginal language of Ngunnawal.
+Thanks to its bustling universities, big student communities, and multicultural and political gatherings, Canberra draws people together from all over the world.